 Online therapy may or may not be covered by insurance.
 As these services grow, more and more insurance agencies are adding online therapy to their plans.
 To identify if online services are covered by your insurance, talk with your benefits coordinator or call your insurance company.
 Another point to consider is that some websites do not require insurance, and in some instances, it may be cheaper to receive therapy without insurance.

 Evidence for the efficacy of online therapy continues to emerge as more platforms are developed.
 Currently, there is evidence available to support the use of online therapy for certain conditions, such as depression or eating disorders.
-More information about these can be found below or online.
-As online therapy continues to advance, look for more studies comparing its use to in-office visits and its use in a wider variety of conditions.
+BetterHelp online services have been proven to be as effective as face to face counseling for most situations by the independent Berkeley Wellness Institute study, except for specific issues concerning self-harm, extreme mental illness.

 One of the biggest benefits of online therapy is its flexibility.
 Patients are able to utilize the software that best fits their lifestyle to improve their mental health.
 Currently, there are a variety of ways to interact with therapists online.
 Some apps and web-based services utilize video conferencing to set up a chat between patients and providers.
 Others have providers utilize online texting or chat rooms to communicate, and some prefer to connect patients and providers through phone conversations.
 You may also find that many online platforms use a combination of these methods to improve the patient-provider relationship and experience.